smlindauer/open-model-manager-resources/addons/README.md

 * Python 3 base image is used for scoring Python 3 models
 * R base image is used for scoring R models

-<b>Before running the scripts, make sure that
+<b>Before running the scripts, verify the following configurations:</b>
-* you have Python3 with requests package installed in the machine where you are going to run the scripts (see last section);
+* Python 3 is installed with the requests package on the machine where you are going to run the scripts.
-* you modify the script and fill in proper user name, password and specify the destination name.</b>
+* Modify the Python script and specify the proper user name, password, and destination name.

 #### Create Python 3 Base Image
-In the script we use synchronous publish mode to generate Python base images.
+In this script we use synchronous publish mode to generate Python base images.
 Please wait until it returns a result.
 ```
 python create_python3_destination.py
 ```
 #### Create Python R Base Image
-It might take longer to create an R base image, so in the script we use asynchronous publish.
+It might take longer to create an R base image, so in this script we use asynchronous publish.
 ```
 python create_r_destination.py
 ```